dtudk/pythonsupport-page/docs/internal/piwik_documentation.rst

 *
     **Download Python button click**: This trigger fires when a user clicks on the "Download python" button on the main page.

+*
+    **Automatic installation error page visit**: This trigger fires when a user visits a URL that contains "automated-success".

+*
+    **Automatic installation success page visit**: This trigger fires when a user visits a URL that contains "automated-error".

 .. figure:: ./images/piwik_documentation/piwik_triggers.png